6.2 Administration and governance

 Organising bodies and educational networks

 The constitutional principle of freedom of education is central to Belgian educational legislation (School Pact Act of 29 May 1959, art.
 2).
-It gives every natural person or legal person the right to establish schools (the 'organising bodies' or, in elementary education, the 'school boards') and to organise and based them on confessional or non-confessional principles or on specific pedagogical or educational ideas .
-On the condition that a minimum timetable is respected and the curriculum is approved, the school may either be financed or subsidised.
+It gives every natural person or legal person the right to establish schools (the 'organising bodies' or, in elementary education, the 'school boards') and to organise and based them on confessional or non-confessional principles or on specific pedagogical or educational ideas.
+On the condition that a minimum timetable is respected and that the curriculum is approved, the school may either be financed or subsidised.
 The organising bodies are responsible for the recruitment and appointment of staff and receive financial resources from the government.

 To qualify for subsidisation/funding, schools must accept the educational structure imposed by decree, follow a curriculum that recognisably contains the attainment targets and development goals, submit to the supervision of the educational inspectorate, participate in an LCP (local consultation platform), adhere to the principles of participatory decision-making imposed by decree and apply a complete smoking ban.